Senior Leadership Biographies

 Prior to joining the Department, Washington pursued a fiscal career and held positions at various organizations, including the audit, tax, and advisory services firm KPMG, the human rights organization Amnesty International of the USA, and several other non-profit entities.
 He was the director of financial aid at Oakwood University (Alabama) immediately before joining the Department.

 Prior to joining the Department, Ms. Ryder was a program administrator in a Washington state school district.
 There she had responsibility for the Elementary and Secondary Education Act Title 1 and Title II programs, state-remediation, gifted education, outcome-based education, and state- and district-wide testing programs.
-She also administered an ED-funded demonstration project, examining integrated service delivery models for including children with disabilities in general education.
+She also administered an ED-funded demonstration project, examining integrated service delivery models for including children with learning differences in general education.
 Additionally, Ms. Ryder has been a special education consulting teacher and a general education classroom teacher.
 Ms. Ryder has a bachelor’s degree in psychology and elementary education and a master’s degree in special education.

 Chris Rinkus is the Deputy Assistant Secretary for Evidence-Based Practices and Policy.
 In this role, he leads the planning and policy development for the Office of Elementary and Secondary Education, which includes over $20 billion in annual grants to states and school districts in order to improve K-12 education.
 Additionally, he helped lead the approval process for state plans submitted as part of the Every Student Succeeds Act (ESSA), which established long-range goals, accountability systems, and intervention strategies for every state in the US.